Auditorium

 Fortissimos enfold unlimited and without diminution

-of the orchestral image, almost without dynamical
+of the orchestral image, almost without dynamical limitations,

-limitations, the limit of saturation appears
+the limit of saturation appears as being moved extremely

-- as excellent as they are - give the impression
+high.
+The other transformers - as excellent as they

-the music is losing respiration, swing, extension,
+are - give the impression the music is losing respiration,

-suddenly appears more static, less nuanced (shading?),
+swing, extension, suddenly appears more static, less

-arranged.
+less arranged.

-Of course, it requires a system and especially
+Of course, it requires a system and especially a preamp

-audible.
-But for sure this transformer is a
+for sure this transformer is a milestone and joins at

-products in the history of hi-fidelity.
-For
+the first onset the mythic products in the history of

-means a new definition of the musical possibilities
+it also means a new definition of the musical possibilities

 in analog reproduction.
-The one regret: it's
+The one regret: it's made only

-made only for cartridges with low impedance,
+for cartridges with low impedance, let's hope that Ortofon

-for a long time.
+will keep on the production for a long time.

 Jean Marie Piel, Paris